Anirudh-lone-wolf/spring_boot_library_design_incorrect_output-/README.md

 # spring_boot_library_design_incorrect_output-
-the project is not working as desired.
+in samplespringboot, the project is working fine, but /info endpoint is not exposed. omly health endpoint is there,